OriginsSRS/journal-issue-012/vosburgh-gamer-insight-reality.md

 ---

-[**Alex Vosburgh**](mailto:avosburgh@knowyourorigins.org) is not only Co-Founder of Origins Scientific Research Society, but also an engineering student at University of New Mexico.
+[**Alex Vosburgh**](mailto:avosburgh@knowyourorigins.org) is Co-Founder of Origins Scientific Research Society and Engineering Undergraduate at University of New Mexico.